 But Empress Maria Theresa of Austria was a staunch Catholic (and, incidentally, mother of Marie Antoinette) with a keen personal interest in Banat.
 She had colonized it with German farmers who profited from its mineral wealth, and didn't want the local Orthodox stirring up trouble.
 So while Bessarion was traveling to visit his flock in 1774, he was arrested by the Austrian army and imprisoned in Vienna on her orders.
 Some months later he died in a dank cell.

 Saint Sophronius, a contemporary of Bessarion but Romanian by birth, also loved the quiet life of prayer.
 He too was tonsured a monk, and established a small hermitage in the Romanian forest.
 As his monastery grew in size and reputation, other men joined him.

 Sophronius shared Bessarion's concern that the Orthodox in Ardeal (the Romanian name for Transylvania) were being persecuted and pulled, sometimes by force, into the Roman Catholic Church.
 Like Bessarion, Sophronius traveled to villages to encourage people to stand firm against Roman Catholic pressure.
 Unfazed by imprisonment and torture, he decided to deal with the problem in a more political way, calling the Orthodox together to demand that an Orthodox bishop be appointed and that Romanians receive equal treatment under the law.
 Sophronius' methods were effective, and once the demands had been met he was content to enter a monastery and spend the rest of his life there.

-In today's reading from Ephesians 4: 25, Saint Paul urges each of us to "speak truth with his neighbor, for we are members of one another."
+In Ephesians 4: 25, Saint Paul urges each of us to "speak truth with his neighbor, for we are members of one another."
 Finding themselves among Orthodox who were tempted and coerced to give up their faith, Saints Bessarion and Sophronius did just that.